UTexas

 10. Exceptions permitting continuance in the University.
 Normally, a student subject to dismissal will be dismissed; however, each college and school within the University has an appeals procedure administered by the Office of the Dean.
 A student who wishes to appeal should contact the office of their academic dean for procedures and deadlines.
 In unusual circumstances, a student may be allowed to continue subject to conditions prescribed by the dean.
 Approval to continue will not be given, regardless of the circumstances, unless the dean believes that the student has a reasonable chance of attaining a degree.

 11. Special college regulations.
 Each college and school of the University determines its own policies regarding the minimum academic standards required of its students.
-Any college or school may require a higher minimum grade point average than is required to avoid scholastic probation under University-wide rules.
+Any college or school may require a higher minimum grade point average than is required to avoid academic warning under University-wide rules.
 In addition, a college or school may restrict enrollment because of the limitation of instructional resources.
-A student may be ineligible to continue in a particular college or school while remaining eligible to transfer to another; however, no student on scholastic dismissal from the University may be enrolled in any academic program of the University.
+A student may be ineligible to continue in a particular college or school while remaining eligible to transfer to another; however, no student on academic dismissal from the University may be enrolled in any academic program of the University.

 Graduate Students